-Due to the competitiveness of the global mining pool industry, we believe that we will be able to promptly access alternative mining pools, if required.
-Nevertheless, if Antpool, or another pool operator that we rely on, suffers downtime due to a cyberattack, software malfunction or other similar issue, terminates our use of the mining pool, or ceases operations entirely due to increased regulatory restrictions, it will negatively impact our ability to mine and receive revenue.
+If the pool operator's system suffers downtime due to a cyberattack, software malfunction or other similar issue, it will negatively impact our ability to mine and receive revenue.
 Furthermore, we are dependent on the accuracy of the mining pool operator's record keeping to accurately calculate the network's statistically expected reward for our hashrate, and the global average transaction fees revenue per block.
 While we may have internal methods of tracking both the power we provide and the total power used by the pool, the mining pool operator uses its own record-keeping to determine its proportion of a given reward.
 We may have little means of recourse against the mining pool operator if we fail to receive a payout or if we determine the proportion of the reward paid out to us by the mining pool operator is incorrect, other than leaving the pool.
-If we are unable to consistently obtain accurate proportionate rewards from our mining pool operators, we may experience reduced revenue for these efforts compared to our expectations, which would have an adverse effect on our business and operations.
+If we are unable to consistently obtain accurate proportionate rewards from our mining pool operators, we may experience reduced revenue for these efforts compared to expectations, which would have an adverse effect on our business and operations.